OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md

 In this example, `txReceipt` refers to the transaction receipt you received after deploying the AnyTrust chain.
 By inputting this receipt into the `createRollupPrepareTransactionReceipt` function, you can access comprehensive data about your deployment, including details about the core contracts and configuration settings.

-### 4. Setting valid keyset on parent chain:
+### 4. Setting valid key set on parent chain:

-The final step consists in setting up a valid keyset for your Data Availability Committee (DAC) on the parent chain.
-You can find more in our documentation about [ generating keys and the keyset for your committee ]( /launch-orbit-chain/concepts/anytrust-orbit-chain-keyset-generation ) is comprehensively explained in our documentation.
+The final step is to set up a valid key set for your Data Availability Committee (DAC) on the parent chain.
+You can find more in our documentation about [ generating keys and the key set for your committee ]( /launch-orbit-chain/concepts/anytrust-orbit-chain-keyset-generation ).

-/launch-orbit-chain/concepts/anytrust-orbit-chain-keyset-generation.md
-Once you have your keyset, it needs to be established on the `SequencerInbox` contract of your Orbit chain on the parent chain.
+Once created, your keyset needs to be established on your Orbit chain's `SequencerInbox` contract on the parent chain.
 To facilitate this, we provide an API in Orbit SDK named `setValidKeysetPrepareTransactionRequest`.
-This API aids in setting the keyset on the parent chain.
-To use this API, you need specific information that you gathered in step 3.
-This includes the `upgradeExecutor` and `sequencerInbox` addresses of your Orbit chain, the generated keyset for your committee, and the account of the owner.
+This API requires specific information you can gather at [step three](#3-getting-the-anytrust-orbit-chain-information-after-deployment).
+This includes the `upgradeExecutor` and `sequencerInbox` addresses of your Orbit chain, the generated key set for your committee, and the owner's account.

 Here's an example of how you can use the Orbit SDK to set the keyset: